The Royston area are served by several crematoria, all of which offer similar facilities in peaceful, pleasant surroundings.

 We would be pleased to provide advice on any of these options available to you.

-It is the right of every person to be buried in their parish, if that is their wish.
+It is the right of every person to be buried in the local authority area in which they live, if that is their wish.

 Most villages have their own facilities for burial, either within a Churchyard or parish cemetery.